MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-beta-channel.md

 - [iOS] Update MS Tunnel MAM SDK to 1.0.12
 - [iOS] Update MS Intune MAM SDK to 19.1.0
 - [Android] Remove "https" scheme check for managed bookmarks to support URLs such as `edge://…`
-- [iOS] "Save to OneDrive" option in Edge now has upload progress indicator
+- [iOS] "Save to OneDrive" option in Microsoft Edge now has an upload progress indicator

 ### Bug fixes

-- [iOS] URL Block policy also show "Site blocked" alert for http POST requests
+- [iOS] URL Block policy also shows "Site blocked" alert for http POST requests
 - [Android] Fix a bug that NLTM SSO policy doesn't work in some conditions
 - [Android] Fix issues for brand logo policy
 - [iOS] Fix issues for new File upload block policy and idle timer policy

 ### New features

-- [After Stable release] The Shared links feature will replace "Collections" in the Edge overflow menu.
+- [After Stable release] The Shared links feature replaces "Collections" in the Microsoft Edge overflow menu
 - [iOS][After Stable release] Shared device mode public preview
-- Edge Copilot toolbar is in the flight.
+- Microsoft Edge Copilot toolbar is in the flight.
 It helps user summarize long web pages

 ### Policy updates